cabrerac/cabrerac.github.io/content/_lectures/25-symposium-ml-deploy/ml-systems.md

 course_code: 25-symposium-ml-deploy
 department: Department of Computer Science and Technology
 description: This lecture presents the Machine Learning context, its current narrative, and the motivation and definition of the ML-based Systems concept.
-We develop and elaborate on the need for a systems perspective when designing, developing, and deployment systems based on ML.
+We start this short course by developing a couple of examples to motivate a systems perspective when designing, developing, and deploying systems based on ML.
 email: chc79@cam.ac.uk
 end_time: 09:30 am
 hours: 1.5